Company logo | Codica

 Multi-vendor open-source solutions or scripts

 Typically, these are software applications that allow you to create a multi-vendor marketplace using open-source code.
 They are often free or cost less than proprietary software.
-You can often find numerous of them on platforms like Github.
+You can often find numerous of them on platforms like GitHub.
 Also, there are platforms that either provide tools required to build your platform or plugins to expand it.

 ProsCons